 - Ensuring the event/program location is reserved via events.bates.edu.
 Late at Bates is a funding source, and does not function as space reservation.
 If the event/program is not affiliated with a club or organization, please select “Late at Bates” as the reserving group when submitting your reservation.

 - Note that the Office of Intercultural Education (OIE) is not reservable.
-To request use of the OIE for your event/program, please contact Lexie Mucci at email@example.com.
+To request use of the OIE for your event/program, please contact the OIE at firstname.lastname@example.org.

 - Publicity for the event/program.
 The Late at Bates logo (provided in your approval email) must be featured prominently on all marketing materials, including but not limited to print, digital signage, and social media.